S4C Programs

 Intelligence and Security Studies Academic Programs

 The IC CAE program has a pronounced goal of enhancing the national intelligence and security workforce through education and development.
-By embedding intelligence and security studies within the rich educational fabric woven by Spelman, this program will directly address the need for a diverse pool of professionals equipped to handle the complexities of national and global security challenges now and into the future.
+By embedding intelligence and security studies within the rich educational fabric woven by Spelman, this program will directly address the need for a talented pool of professionals equipped to handle the complexities of national and global security challenges now and into the future.

 s4c programs